It is rich in culture, with a range of museums, art galleries, cinemas and concert venues.

 International Youth Festival.
 Featuring diverse performances of music, theatre and dance from around the globe.

 Highland Games.
 A real piece of traditional Scotland, with events across the area from May to September each year.
 Featuring competitions in heavy weightlifting, including the caber toss and hammer throw, piping, hill racing and highland dancing.

-Freshers’ Week - This is your chance to celebrate the start of the new academic year.
+Freshers’ Week.
+Your chance to celebrate the start of the new academic year.
 It's a great opportunity to meet new people and make new friends through a range of fun activities.

 Braemar Creative Arts Festival.
 Annual festival in Royal Deeside offering workshops, competitions and demonstrations including painting, music, cooking, ceramics, drama, creative writing and weaving to name but a few.

 Winter Festival.
 Kicking off with the Fireworks Spectacular at the Beach on 5 November, you're sure to get into the festive spirit with the new Aberdeen Christmas Village, which will include an open-air ice rink, festive fairground rides, food, drink and gift stalls throughout the season in the centre of the city.